waqarsaleem/research-intern-summer-19/README.md

 The input name
 - must not contain spaces,
+- contains letters of the English alphabet only,
 - may be in mixed case, and
 - can be of arbitrary length up to 24 characters.